Nirma/Default/README.md

 If the default behaviour of `Default` does not quite fit your needs, then any of the default implementation details can be overridden.

-The most commonly overriden properties are `defaultIdentifier` and `defaults`.
+The most commonly overridden properties are `defaultIdentifier` and `defaults`.

 ### `defaultIdentifier`